nithishdivakar/nithishdivakar.github.io/content/collections/collaborative_filtering/collaborative_filtering_part_01.md

 > Users click on content because they like it.

-Of course, real life behaviour is messier.
-People click out of curiosity, boredom, mistakes, click-bait, doom-scrolling or butter fingers.
-But as a first step, let's forge ahead with this assumption.
+Of course, real behaviour is messier.
+People click out of curiosity, boredom, mistakes, or doom-scrolling.
+But as a first step, let's forge ahead.

-So the core problem is calculating:

 ## P(click)

-Given specific user and a content, can we predict the probability that the user will click? or ..
+So the core problem becomes: given a specific user and a piece of content, can we predict the probability of a click?

 $$P(click | \\\{content, user\\\})$$

-A quick segue: This $P(click)$ problem underpins a variety of systems like ranking, feed, search and more.
-Simply the definition of content and user might change to suit the problem.
+This framing turns out to be remarkably general.
+Swap in different definitions of "user" and "content" and the same $P(click)$ machinery underpins ranking feeds, search results, ad targeting, and more.
+But we'll stay focused on recommendations for now.

 ## The "Naive" Approach: Neighborhood-Based CF